Structured Data Generation

 'a'

-Note that you can still use a key function, but the order of the arguments matters, so the field name comes first, the key function second, and then the rest of the keyword arguments (**kwargs) that are passed to the field handler:
+You can still use a key function, but the order of arguments matters: the field name comes first, the key function second, followed by the keyword arguments (**kwargs) passed to the field handler:

 >>> field("hohoho", key=str.upper, a="a", b="b")